Nebiyou-Daniel/EAD-Projects/README.md

   - Description: This project focuses on developing a web-based application for book shopping.
   - Technologies: HTML, Bootstrap, MySQL, Java

-2. Servlet Projecta
+2. Servlet Projects

-  - Description:It includes the ADD and CIRCLE servlets from the 2nd lab manual.
+  - Description: It includes the ADD and CIRCLE servlets from the 2nd lab manual.
   - Technologies: Java

+3. Employee Management System

+  - Description: This project focuses on developing a web-based application for managing employees of a certain company.
+  - Technologies: HTML, Bootstrap, MySQL, Java

 ## Contributing
 If you would like to contribute to any of the projects or have suggestions for improvements, please follow the standard GitHub workflow: